mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 Almost as if life is piling on, I got the trots late this morning.
-By late afternoon and when I was confident that I'd not have the runs on the run, I headed out.
+By late afternoon and when I was confident that I'd not have the runs on the run, I headed out the door.

 Good news is my hip flexor was not bothered by the jog; better news is that I survived the loop, including the big hill on _Grange